 When you create a branch in Git, a new branch will be created but no changes will be made to your codebase.
 But if you want to start changing the code on your branch, you’ll need to check out into the branch.

-As soon as you check out a branch, your working directory will be changed so you can see all the files in the working tree.
+As soon as you check out a branch, your working directory will be changed.
+This lets you see all the files in the working tree associated with that branch.
 Then, you can use commands like git add and git commit to push commits to the branch which you are viewing.

 So, suppose you have a codebase with two branches: master and beta.
-If you are on the master branch and you want to start making changes to code on the beta branch, you first need to navigate to view the beta branch.
+If you want to start making changes to code on the beta branch, you first need to navigate to view the beta branch.
 That’s where the git checkout command comes in.

 Note: The git checkout command is sometimes used to view old commits.
 However, for the purposes of this tutorial, we’ll focus on git checkouts with branches, which is the main usage of this command for beginners.

-To checkout a branch in Git, you can use the git checkout command.
+To checkout a Git branch, you can use the git checkout command.

 Before we start using the git checkout command, though, we first need to know what branches we can navigate toward.
 We can retrieve a list of the branches in our codebase by using the git branch command: